nguyen-michael/avadata-gatsby/src/pages/index.md

         All of our consultations come with free bicycle build consultation, up to 20 minutes.
   heading: What we offer
   description: >
-    (INTRODUCTORY DESCRIPTION) Avadata solutions is the consulting firm for the modern-era.
+    (INTRODUCTORY DESCRIPTION) AvaData Solutions is the consulting firm for the modern-era.
 Ruthlessly flexible and effective, our Texas-bred team will wrangle your data into manageable metrics, graphs and reports.
 main:
   heading: (PRODUCT PAGE HEADING)